History of Islam in China: Tang dynasty

 Arab people are first noted in Chinese written records, under the name Ta shi in the annals of the Tang dynasty (618–907) (Ta shi or Da shi is the Chinese rendering of Tazi—the name the Persian people used for the Arabs).
 Records dating from 713 speak of the arrival of a Da shi ambassador.
 The first major Muslim settlements in China consisted of Arab and Persian merchants.

 The first encounter between the Tang Chinese and the Umayyad Arabs occurred in 715 AD when Ikhshid, the king of Fergana Valley, was deposed with the help of the Arabs of the Umayyad Caliphate and a new king Alutar was installed on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

 In 717 AD the Arabs attacked Transoxiana again hoping to capture the Tang dynasty's Four Garrisons of Anxi district.

 The Arabs were again routed in the Battle of Aksu.
 Subsequently, with Chinese backing, the Turgesh launched punitive attacks into Arab territory eventually wresting all of Ferghana from the Arabs with the exception of a few forts.

 Despite conflict between the Tang and the Abbasids during the Battle of Talas in 751, relations between the two states improved soon after.
-In 756, a contingent probably consisting of Persians and Iraqis was sent to Kansu to help the emperor Su-Tsung in his struggle against the An Lushan Rebellion.
+In 756, a contingent probably consisting of Persians and Iraqis was sent to Gansu to help Emperor Xuanzong in his struggle against the An Lushan Rebellion.
 Less than 50 years later, an alliance was concluded between the Tang and the Abbasids against Tibetan attacks in Central Asia.
 A mission from the Caliph Harun al-Rashid (766–809) arrived at Chang'an.